 What Do You Want to Clean with Ultrasonic Cleaning Solution?

 What is being cleaned?
 Most anything that can be safely wetted can be cleaned using ultrasonic energy.
 As a few of many examples, ultrasonic cleaner solution formulations are designed for iron and steel castings, fabricated parts, plastics, precious metals, ceramics, glass, rubber, and polished surfaces such as aluminum.
-Note that chromium-plated products should not be cleaned ultrasonically.

 What if any are the steps that follow cleaning?